ntuscds/scds-academics-website/docs/career/cs-fields/machine-learning-researcher.md

 Right now, most AI-related jobs are still centered in the **tech industry** — especially in companies that are building AI products or infrastructure (e.g., OpenAI, Google DeepMind, Meta, Microsoft, etc.).

-But we’re at the tipping point.
-As AI gets more integrated into everyday systems, **we’ll start to see AI roles across every industry** — not just in building AI, but in applying it.
+But we're at the tipping point.
+As AI gets more integrated into everyday systems, **we'll start to see AI roles across every industry** — not just in building AI, but in applying it.

 Industries already hiring AI engineers and researchers:
 - **Healthcare**: AI for diagnosis, drug discovery, and hospital management